Resources

 3. Speech Impediment

-Although rare, some people may have a speech impediment due to uneven teeth.
+Although rare, some speech impediments may be caused by uneven teeth.
 For instance, gaps between teeth can cause a lisp.
 Braces should be the first treatment approach for a speech impediment caused by dental problems.

-If you experience any of the above dental conditions, you have many options for braces.
+If you’re dealing with any of these conditions, you have options for braces.
 Here’s a breakdown of the five types of braces to consider:

 1. Metal Braces